CESEL/RelationalGit/ReplicationPackage/README.md

 ### RQ4, Learning and Retention: Can we reduce the number of files at risk to turnover by developing learning and retention aware review recommenders?

-Following commands are samples to show how LearnRec, RetentionRec, TurnoverRec affect Expertise, CoreWorkload, and FaR of CoreFX.
+**Generate Data**: Following commands are samples to show how LearnRec, RetentionRec, TurnoverRec affect Expertise, CoreWorkload, and FaR of CoreFX.
 See the full list of simulations in [simulations.ps1](https://github.com/CESEL/RelationalGit/blob/master/ReplicationPackage/simulations.ps1).

 ```PowerShell